The Order (white supremacist group): History

-The Order drew up a hit list of enemies, and on June 18, 1984 radio talk show host Alan Berg was murdered in front of his home by Bruce Pierce, assisted by other members of The Order.
-Berg was number two on The Order's list.

-In December 1984, authorities were able to track Mathews down to a house on Whidbey Island where he refused to surrender.
-During a shootout, the house was ignited by incendiary flares and became engulfed in flames, and Mathews was killed.
-Mathews is considered a martyr by some white nationalists.

 Funding

-Next, the group discussed how to fund actions of The Order, considering bidding on lumber-jacking and timber contracts, counterfeiting money, diaspora funding from overseas oil countries, and robberies.
+Next, the group discussed how to fund actions of the Order, considering bidding on lumber-jacking and timber contracts, counterfeiting money, diaspora funding from overseas oil countries, and robberies.
 Though timber contracts were legal, counterfeiting money appealed to the ideals of the group in that it undermined the government by devaluing US currency.
 Robbery was first denied as an option due to its perceived sinful nature, until someone suggested they could rob pimps and drug dealers, which would raise money for the organization as well as set back street criminals in their businesses.